-Having participated in many open water mass swim starts and coached numerous athletes through them, I understand that the biggest fear for most isn’t the swim itself, but rather the chaotic start—being crammed around others, all vying for the same space in the water.
-I’ve had my fair share of rough swim starts that have ruined my races, but I’ve since used those experiences to give myself an edge.
-Recently, I had the fastest swim at my local triathlon by steering clear of the ruckus caused by a few of my swimming friends.
-I also applied another technique to comfortably finish in the lead pack during the 2022 World Sprint Triathlon in Montreal.
+Having participated in many open-water swim starts and coached numerous athletes through them, I know that for most, the biggest fear isn’t the swim itself but the chaotic start—being crammed among others, all vying for the same space in the water.
+I’ve had my fair share of rough mass swim starts that ruined my races, but I’ve since used those experiences to my advantage.

-I’m going to share my advice on what to do—and what not to do—during a swim start, drawing from my years of experience as both a competitor and a coach.
+I’m going to share my advice on what to do—and what not to do—during a swim start, drawing from my years of experience as both a competitor and a coach..

 How to Position Yourself for a Mass Swim Start